Recognized Subspecies in VA: None

 Despite its name, the Green Frog is often not green, but brown.
 This species frequents several bodies of water such as ponds, lakes, marshes, and streams, where it usually is quick to plunge into the water as soon as it senses one’s presence giving a loud squeak.
 That said, they can travel quite a ways from water, especially on rainy nights.
 Their tadpoles are usually brown, and mottled with a dark chin.
 They can grow nearly quarter-sized before they metamorphosize into froglets.
 Male Green Frogs have very large tympanums, and yellow throats.
 Their calls are an emphatic “DOINK” (sometimes in a set of three back to back) almost like plucking an instrument string.

-Similar Species: The American Bullfrog is a very similar species, but they have very wide heads, and no coastal folds.
+Similar Species: The American Bullfrog is a very similar species, but "Bulls" have very wide heads, more extensive webbing on the hind feet, and no coastal folds.
 The Wood Frog can be various shades of brown, but always has a darker mask, and a spotted chin.
 Southern Leopard Frogs have much thinner heads, and usually have a spotted pattern, as well as a sub-coastal fold and both folds tend to be paler than the main body color.

 Calls are a sudden "Donk" or "Donk-donk-donk" similar in energy to a string being plucked.

 Herping Virginia encourages all naturalists to practice ethical, safe, and sustainable herping.
 The use of proper herping methods and techniques is beneficial to both wildlife and herpers.
 Visit the links below for more information.